-2. Inputs from field instrumentation and monitoring
+2. Inputs from field instrumentation and monitoring (QuakeCoRE TP2)

-- Widen the network of instrumented structural and geotechnical systems in the field, in collaboration with GeoNet, with ambient vibration and strong motion recording capabilities - Recommendations for optimal sensor distribution so as to adequately capture important response modes with minimal instrument density - Collation of structural and geotechnical system characterisation information (e.g., structural drawings, site characterisation data) in conjunction with GeoNet to facilitate model creation for analysis validation - Work with GeoNet to enable free dissemination of system characterisation information for research
+- Widen the network of instrumented structural and geotechnical systems in the field, in collaboration with GeoNet, with ambient vibration and strong motion recording capabilities - Recommendations for optimal sensor distribution so as to adequately capture required response modes with minimal instrument density - Collation of structural and geotechnical system characterisation information (e.g., structural drawings, site characterisation data) in conjunction with GeoNet to facilitate model creation for analysis validation - Work with GeoNet to enable free dissemination of system characterisation information for research

-3. Collection and curation of observational datasets
+3. Collection and curation of recorded datasets (QuakeCoRE TP3)

-- Uniform standards for the presentation of experimental and field monitoring datasets - Collation of data from previous experimental tests and field monitoring efforts in New Zealand and overseas - Storage and dissemination of validation datasets via cyber-infrastructures like DesignSafe - Tools to streamline access to the compiled datasets for analysis validation studies
+- Uniform standards for the presentation of experimental and field monitoring datasets - Collation of available data from previous experimental tests, blind prediction efforts (e.g., LEAP, VELACS, PEER concrete column test), and field monitoring programmes - Storage and dissemination of validation datasets via cyber-infrastructures like DesignSafe - Tools to streamline access to the compiled datasets for analysis validation studies